visualitypl/docker-workshop/exercises.md

 docker run -d postgres:9.5
 ```

 We used `-d` option.
-It tells to docker to run container as a background process.
-To be sure that this container is working, type: `docker ps.` We've used without `-a`  option, becase we want see only currently working containers.
+It tells to docker to run container as a background process in a “detached” mode.
+To be sure that this container is working, type: `docker ps.` We've used without `-a`  option, because we want see only currently working containers.
 You should see something like this:

 ```
 root@docker-workshop:~# docker ps